 Google Analytics is by far the most popular tool for website owners to gain insight into how their site is being used.

-But is it compliant with the GDPR?
+But can the GDPR and Google Analytics coexist?
 Can you keep on using it and comply with the regulation, and what does it take?
 Determine if your use of Google Analytics is GDPR compliant.

 Find out what Google is doing in preparation for the GDPR, what changes you should implement to your Google Analytics account, and how you can make your website’s use of Google Analytics compliant.

 Scroll to Checklist 1 if you want to skip the introductions and get down to business right away.

 Google Analytics is Google’s powerful and widely used traffic analytics tool that allows website owners to get deep and real time insight into how their site is being used, how much, and by whom.

 How do users find your website, how do they move around on it, how long do they stay for, and where do they go from there?

 As such, Google Analytics is essentially a user data processing tool.

 The General Data Protection Regulation is a EU law that sets out strict requirements on how data of EU citizens may be handled.

 It was enforced on 25 May 2018 and affects companies, organizations and websites large and small, that handle personal data of users from the EU.